-The numbers on the container's label tell you the oil's viscosity or weight.
+The oil's viscosity or weight is provided on the container's label.
 Select the oil for your car according to this chart.

 An oil with a viscosity of 10W-30 is preferred for optimum fuel economy and year-round protection in your Honda.
-You may use a 5W-40 oil if the temperature in your area goes below 0% (-20%).
+You may use a 5W-40 oil if the temperature in your area goes below 0° F (-20° C).